brunohaid/houseofcards/readme.md

 ## Status

-We're working on a few mobile quiks but should be ready to use in early Feb 2015.
+It'snot ready for production yet as we're working on a few mobile quirks, but should be in early Feb 2015.